 By choosing various kinds of riders, you will be eligible for a significantly increased financial benefit.
 If you pay a small additional premium to cover the accidental death, the insurance company will pay double the sum assured.
 There are other riders such as critical illness and mortgage with which you will get a lump sum money as per your dependents’ needs.

-You should definitely be aware of the claim settlement ratio while buying a term policy.
+You should be aware of the claim settlement ratio while buying a term policy.
 With the advent of the online facility, you can subscribe to a term insurance plan very easily.
-By disclosing information about your health, earnings and other details honestly, you will get high sum assured and it is possible to process the claim very easily.
-The rejection of insurance policy based on misrepresentation or non-disclosure facts and fraud have a negative impact on an insurer’s CSR.
+By disclosing information about your health, earnings, and other details honestly, you will get a high sum assured and it is possible to process the claim very easily.
+The rejection of insurance policy based on misrepresentation or non-disclosure facts and fraud has a negative impact on an insurer’s CSR.
 In addition to CSR, you should consider other prominent features as well in choosing the best term policy as per your objective.